sass/sass/doc-src/SASS_REFERENCE.md

 ### Defining Custom Sass Functions

+Users can define their own Sass functions using the Ruby API.
-The same way that Sass defines new functions for use in Sass stylesheets is available to users who which to do so.
-For more information see the [source documentation](Sass/Script/Functions.html#adding_custom_functions).
+For more information, see the [source documentation](Sass/Script/Functions.html#adding_custom_functions).

 ### Cache Stores